ManuelLog/Final-project/README.md

 ### Tableau
 [Link to Tableau](https://public.tableau.com/app/profile/buendia.garcia/viz/Book2_16651275076100/Story2?publish=yes)

-From the original dataset, I create relevant tables to make my predictiond and analyse patterms.
+From the original dataset, I create relevant tables to analyse patterms and figure out the answers for my questions

 <a id='section4'></a>
+### Web Scrapping
+Before making predictions and creating machine learning models, I look at economic indicators that might have a strong relationship with the price for foodstuff.

+<a id='section5'></a>
 ### Time Series and Machine learning Models

 My dataset contains a huge number of food categories.
 Through using the whole wheight in percent for each category compared to the rest of categories, I splitted two tables: the first one would show food categories regarding the amount of KG (If a food category value is upper or equal to 1%, I consider these category foods as relevant in KG sold) and for the next table, the same porcess but using the $ generated.